mrkkrj/arestcli/README.md

 arestcli (i.e. Asio REST Client) is a C++ REST client using (non-boost) Asio library underneath.

-This is a port of Microsoft's REST-SDK (aka Casablanca) using Asio library instead of boost::Asio, and also forcing usage of Asio also on Windows.
+This is a C++20 port of Microsoft's old REST-SDK (aka Casablanca) using Asio library instead of boost::Asio, and also forcing the usage of Asio on Windows.

-It was created because BEAST is quite unwieldy (and because it needs the whole of boost!!!).
+It was created because Boost.BEAST is quite unwieldy (and because it needs the whole of boost!!!).

 ![testing arestcli](./arestcli-test.jpg)

 ## WIP:
  - Only some tests on Windows done
- - Websockets and compression disabled and not yet tested (but SSL working)
+ - compression disabled and not yet tested (but SSL + websockets workingi!)
  - Only a VisualStudio 2022 solution provided!!!
-Only working for Debug build, to boot. :-(
+An only working for Debug build, to boot. :-(

 ## Plans:
  - Currently a proprietary continuations library by Microsoft is used.
 I will try to remove this and use C++20 coroutines support in Asio instead.